AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

 kt: 3404
 ---

-# Understand an Adobe Experience Manager as a Cloud Service Project's Content Package Structure {#understand-cloud-service-package-structure}
+# Understand the Structure of a Project Content Package in Adobe Experience Manager Cloud Service {#understand-cloud-service-package-structure}

->![TIP]
+>[!TIP]
+>
->Familiarize yourself with basic [AEM Maven Archetype use, and the FileVault Content Maven Plug-in](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/vlt-mavenplugin.html) as this article builds upon these learnings and concepts.
+>Familiarize yourself with basic [AEM Project Archetype use](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/archetype/overview.html), and the [FileVault Content Maven Plug-in](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/vlt-mavenplugin.html) as this article builds upon these learnings and concepts.

-This article outlines the changes required to Adobe Experience Manager Maven projects to be AEM as a Cloud Service compatible, ensuring they respect the split of mutable and immutable content, ensuring requisite dependencies are established to create non-conflicting, deterministic deployments, and ensuring they are packaged in a deployable structure.
+This article outlines the changes required to Adobe Experience Manager Maven projects to be AEM Cloud Service compatible by ensuring that they respect the split of mutable and immutable content; that requisite dependencies are established to create non-conflicting, deterministic deployments; and that they are packaged in a deployable structure.

 AEM application deployments must be comprised of a single AEM package.
 This package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.

 AEM requires a separation of **content** and **code**, which means a single content package **cannot** deploy to **both** `/apps` and runtime-writable areas (e.g. `/content`, `/conf`, `/home`, or anything not `/apps`) of the repository.
 Instead, the application must separate code and content into discrete packages for deployment into AEM.

-The package structure outlined in this document is compatible with **both** local development deployments and AEMr as a Cloud Service deployments.
+The package structure outlined in this document is compatible with **both** local development deployments and AEM Cloud Service deployments.

->![TIP]
+>[!TIP]
+>
 >The configurations outlined in this document are provided by [AEM Project Maven Archetype 21 or later](https://github.com/adobe/aem-project-archetype/releases).

-## Mutable vs. Immutable Areas of the Repository{#mutable-vs-immutable}
+## Mutable vs. Immutable Areas of the Repository {#mutable-vs-immutable}

 `/apps` and `/libs` are considered **immutable** areas of AEM as they cannot be changed (create, update, delete) after AEM starts (i.e. at runtime).
 Any attempt to change an immutable area at runtime will fail.

 Everything else in the repository, `/content`, `/conf`, `/var`, `/home`, `/etc`, `/oak:index`, `/system`, `/tmp`, etc. are all **mutable** areas, meaning they can be changed at runtime.

 >[!WARNING]
+>
 > As in previous versions of AEM, `/libs` should not be modified.
-Only Experience Manager product code may deploy to `/libs`.
+Only AEM product code may deploy to `/libs`.

 ## Recommended Package Structure {#recommended-package-structure}